EnamiYa/C-subset-Compiler/semantic_analysis/notes.md

 # TODO NEXT:
+- WTF is the seg fault - not in student env!
 - lvalue STAR factor rule in inferType
 - multiple dcls => out_of_range
-- fix seg fault: WHEN multiple dcls and statements
+- fix seg fault (loacated at line 350 TypeChecking): WHEN multiple dcls and statements
 EX1:
 int wain(int* a, int b) {
     b = 3;